Turning Point Brands (TPB)

 Summer Frein, Chief Revenue Officer

-Summer Frein joined Turning Point Brands in early 2022 as Chief Marketing Officer and was appointed to the newly created role of Chief Revenue Officer in December 2022.
-In this role, she leads the company's unified revenue strategy and oversees the marketing and sales functions.
-Prior to joining TPB, Ms. Frein held various senior leadership roles over 15 years at Cronos Group and Altria Group, Inc.
+Summer Frein joined Turning Point Brands as Chief Marketing Officer in early 2022 and was appointed Chief Revenue Officer in December 2022.
+She is responsible for leading the company's unified revenue strategy and overseeing marketing and sales functions.
+Before her time at Turning Point Brands, she held a variety of senior leadership roles over 15 years at Cronos Group and Altria Group, Inc.

-Alicia Carrasco, Senior Vice President & Chief People Officer
+Alicia Carrasco, Chief People Officer

-Alicia Carrasco started with Turning Point Brands as Chief People Officer in 2022.
-She is responsible for ensuring the people and culture agenda supports TPB's business objectives through strategic workforce strategies, employee development, and engagement.
-Previously, Ms. Carrasco was the Vice President of Human Resources, Consumer Self-Care Americas at the Perrigo Company, where she designed and implemented the human resource strategy for North America, and also led Perrigo's Global Talent Management function.
+Alicia Carrasco began with Turning Point Brands as Chief People Officer in 2022.
+Her responsibilities include ensuring that the people and culture agenda supports TPB's business objectives through strategic workforce initiatives, employee development, and engagement.
+Previously, she was the Vice President of Human Resources, Consumer Self-Care Americas at Perrigo Company, where she developed and implemented the human resource strategy for North America and also led Perrigo's Global Talent Management function.

 AI Analysis | Feedback